Available on: >= 0.20.0

 How to use SLAs

-SLAs are defined usig the sla property at the root of a flow and they declare the desired state that must be met during executions of the flow.
+SLAs are defined using the sla property at the root of a flow, and they declare the desired state that must be met during executions of the flow.

 MAX_DURATION

-If a workflow execution exceeds the expected duration, an SLA can trigger corrective actions e.g. cancelling such execution.
+If a workflow execution exceeds the expected duration, an SLA can trigger corrective actions, such as cancelling the execution.

 The following SLA cancels an execution if it takes more than 8 hours: